-Practice parts of speech with these spring themed color by code sheets.
-They come with illustrated vocabulary sheets which can also be used for speaking or writing about spring topics.
+Practice parts of speech with these fall themed color by code sheets.
+They come with illustrated vocabulary sheets which can also be used for speaking or writing about fall topics.

 Practice using context clues with these fall-themed task cards.
 Each card has a simple sentence and a focus word.